architumrao11/Alankan/README.md

 Data Analytics Competition, Cognizance'17
 ## Synopsis

- At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
+ at the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ## Code Example